-Name Performance-linked share-based remuneration Restricted share remuneration Type and number of shares - 8,200 shares of the Company's common stock Number of eligible recipients - Directors 4 persons
+Name Performance-linked share-based remuneration Restricted share remuneration Type and number of shares - 8,100 shares of the Company's common stock Number of eligible recipients - Directors 5 persons

-Note: Part-time Director, Outside Directors and Corporate Auditors are not eligible to receive the above share-based remuneration.
+Notes: 1.
+Part time Director, Outside Directors and Corporate Auditors are not eligible to receive the above share-based remuneration.

-(6) Matters concerning share acquisition rights

-<1> Summary of share acquisition rights issued to the Company's officers as remuneration for executing their duties and held by such officers as at the end of the fiscal year under review
+- 2. We implemented five-for-one common stock split, with the record date of September 30, 2024, and the effective date of October 1, 2024.
+The number of shares listed in the above share remuneration reflects those granted before the stock split. - (6) Matters concerning share acquisition rights - <1> Summary of share acquisition rights issued to the Company's officers as remuneration for executing their duties and held by such officers as at the end of the fiscal year under review